dshafranskiy-r7/checker/README.md

 - Make sure your `.env` file exists and contains `STEAM_API_KEY=your_key`
 - Restart the server after adding the API key

-## About Portmaster

-[Portmaster](https://portmaster.games/) is a management software for installing and updating various game ports for Linux-driven handheld video game systems.
-It allows you to play games natively on devices like Steam Deck, ROG Ally, and other handheld gaming devices.

 ## Contributing

 Feel free to submit issues or pull requests to improve the game matching algorithm or add new features!

-## Deployment

-### Deploy to Vercel (Free)

-1. Push your code to GitHub
-2. Go to [vercel.com](https://vercel.com) and sign up with GitHub
-3. Click "Import Project" and select your repository
-4. Vercel will auto-detect it's a Node.js project
-5. In project settings, add environment variable:
-   - Name: `STEAM_API_KEY`
-   - Value: Your Steam API key
-   - **Important**: Mark it as "Sensitive"
-6. Deploy!
-Your app will be live at `yourproject.vercel.app`

-Vercel's free tier includes:
-- 100 GB bandwidth/month
-- Unlimited deployments
-- Custom domains
-- Perfect for community projects!

 ## License